This is not the time to start challenging your future Walt Whitman to hit the ground running. Start slow. Or even – start later.

-Frankly, the portraits we made for this mobile kinda creep me out – but Nikolai loooooves them – and they have happily distracted him for unbelievable amounts of time while I showered, caught up on dishes, read his older brother a story, or slept in an extra 15 minutes.
+Frankly, the portraits we made for this mobile kinda creep me out – but R2 loooooves them – and they have happily distracted him for unbelievable amounts of time while I showered, caught up on dishes, read his older brother a story, or slept in an extra 15 minutes.

 Newborns prefer gazing at a primary caregiver’s face above all else, and will choose to stare longer at female faces (ugh, sexist babies) or faces with strong peripheral facial details (so…ladies with beards?)
 At first, they can only focus within the ideal cuddle margin of 8-10″ away.

 If you can’t do familiar faces, any human faces will do.
 Following that, they like strong, basic geometric shapes and patterns.
-Lacking that, you can settle for art cards for baby, which happen to fit perfectly in the mobile.
+Lacking that, you can use art cards for baby, which happen to fit perfectly in the mobile.
 Colors are a challenge, so if you want to make sure this is fun and not frustrating, start with basic black and white illustrations.

 The most perfect newborn visual